Heatblur-Simulations/f-4e-manual/src/procedures/landing/landing.md

 turn.
 Fly the final approach course with the aircraft ground track properly aligned with the runway.
-The crosswind may be compensated for either by using the wing low method, the crab method, or a combination ofthe two.
-When using the wing low method, the ARI can be overpowered by use ofthe rudder pedals or the ARI can be disengaged by pulling the rudder trim circuit breaker.
+The crosswind may be compensated for either by using the wing low method, the crab method, or a combination of the two.
+When using the wing low method, the ARI can be overpowered by use of the rudder pedals or the ARI can be disengaged by pulling the rudder trim circuit breaker.
 If the crab method is employed, the aircraft heading should be aligned with the runway just prior to touchdown.
 After